arangodb/docs/3.10/http/aql-query.md

 Both functionalities do not actually execute the supplied AQL query, but only inspect it and return meta information about it.

+You can also retrieve a list of all query optimizer rules and their properties.

 <!-- js/actions/api-explain.js -->
 {% docublock post_api_explain %}
 {% docublock PostApiQueryProperties %}

+{% docublock GetApiQueryRules %}

 ### Query tracking